HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

  "address": "value",              (string)          The payment address

- "amount": n.nnn,                 (numeric)         Total amount received by the payment address valued in decred
+ "amount": n.nnn,                 (numeric)         Total amount received by the payment address valued in hcd

  "confirmations": n,              (numeric)         Number of block confirmations of the most recent transaction relevant to the address